videogame-archive/dat-catalog/README.md

         |- Sega Dreamcast.dat
 ```

-This two structures exist due to meet different preferences on navigation.
+This two structures exist to meet different preferences.

 ## Navigation
 The root folder contains:
 - A modified file, this file indicates when it was last updated.
-- An index.csv file, this file contains the list of projects.
+- An index.csv file, this file contains only the list of projects.

 The root folder of each project contains:
 - A modified file, this file indicates when it was last updated.
-- An index.csv file, this file contains the list of files/directories.
+- An index.csv file, this file contains the list of all files and directories of the project.

 The index.csv file contains the next fields:
 - Type : can be FILE or DIRECTORY